Johnny Thunder: Publication history

 Jonni Thunder first appeared in a four-issue miniseries from 1985 named Jonni Thunder aka Thunderbolt, written by Roy Thomas.
 In the first few issues, the title of the feature was Johnny Thunderbolt.
-Since she was created by Golden Age expert Roy Thomas and appeared with the descendants of the original JSA in Infinity Inc., a potential connection to Johnny Thunder seemed likely, but was never expounded upon.
-Jonni existed on Earth-Two before Crisis and is briefly seen on the merged Earth resulting from the Crisis, attending a detectives' convention.
+Jonni existed on Earth-Two before Crisis and is briefly seen on the merged Earth created post-Crisis.

 Fictional character biography

 Jonni Thunder is a female private detective.
 A small gold statue gives her the power to turn into a human thunderbolt, while leaving her body behind.
-First described as "a stone once struck by the hand of Apu Illapu, the Inca lightning god", the thunderbolt is revealed in later issues of Infinity, Inc. to be a hostile alien energy-being, who is defeated by being re-imprisoned in the statue, leaving Jonni without powers.
+Initially described as a stone imbued with the power of Inca deity Apu Illapu, the thunderbolt is later revealed to be a hostile alien.
+It is eventually defeated and imprisoned, leaving Jonni powerless.

 Other versions

 In the Kingdom Come continuity, she and Black Lightning have a child who becomes the antihero Lightning, possessing the electricity-based powers of both of her parents.
 However, in the contemporary DC Universe, Black Lightning's daughter Lightning, who recently joined the JSA, is identified as the daughter of Black Lightning and his ex-wife Lynn Stewart.

 In 2011, The New 52 rebooted the DC Comics universe and the history of characters related to the Golden Age of Comics has been drastically altered.
 A new version of Jonni Thunder is introduced on the parallel world of Earth 2 and appeared in the miniseries Earth 2: Worlds End.
 This version is seemingly possessed by the Thunderbolt which grants her electrical abilities and a multi-armed appearance similar to a Hindu goddess where she is described as a "lass with a powerful friend".
 Jonni Thunder was imprisoned at Arkham Base with Brainwave, Karnevil, and Obsidian.
 She is part of a team of heroes recruited by the mage John Constantine in his attempt to return to his own world of Prime Earth.